Hospital Indemnity Plans

 The Hospital Indemnity Plan is NOT a comprehensive major medical plan.
 These plans include benefits for hospital confinement and the specified medical and surgical events.
 Such a plan pays you the specified cash amount for each covered service, regardless of what the provider charges you.
 Cash benefits are paid directly to you and may be used for any purpose.
 Usually, there is no deductible with the Hospital Indemnity Plan.

 - Emergency room and Urgent care benefits

 Many policies include limitations on preexisting medical conditions.
-For example, benefits are not paid until you have a policy for 12 months.
-Some policies include an elimination period, i.e. benefits are paid ONLY after you have been hospitalized for a number of days
+For example, benefits are not paid until you have a plan for 12 months.
+Some policies include an elimination period, i.e., benefits are paid ONLY after you have been hospitalized for several days.

 Recovery Care Supplemental Insurance Plans